Key Takeaways

 Disability discrimination is illegal, but it happens every day—sometimes through overt hostility, more often through indifference, delay, and failure to engage seriously with accommodation requests.
 You don't have to accept it.
 The ADA provides powerful tools to hold employers accountable and obtain meaningful relief.

 At Addison Law, we represent employees facing disability discrimination throughout Oklahoma.
-We understand the ADA's requirements, the EEOC process, and what it takes to build a winning case.
+We understand the ADA's requirements, the EEOC process, and what it takes to build a well-supported case.
 If you've been denied accommodations, terminated because of your disability, or retaliated against for asserting your rights, contact us for a free consultation.

 Denied Accommodations or Facing Disability Discrimination?